utcompling/textgrounder/README.txt

 $ TG_USE_HDFS=yes tg-geolocate --hadoop geotext output

-If you use '--verbose' as follows, you can see exactly which options are being passed to the underlying 'textgrounder' script:
+If you use '--verbose' as follows, you can see exactly which options are being passed to the underlying 'poligrounder' script:

 $ TG_USE_HDFS=yes tg-geolocate --hadoop --verbose geotext output

-By default, the data copied using 'tg-copy-data-to-hadoop' and referenced by 'tg-geolocate' or 'textgrounder' is placed in the directory 'textgrounder-data' under your home directory on HDFS.
+By default, the data copied using 'tg-copy-data-to-hadoop' and referenced by 'tg-geolocate' or 'poligrounder' is placed in the directory 'poligrounder-data' under your home directory on HDFS.
 You can change this by setting TG_HADOOP_DIR before running 'tg-copy-data-to-hadoop'.

 ========================================